zero-entropy/openssl/.github/README.md

 ## Download

+### For Productive Use

 Source code tarballs of the official releases can be downloaded from [www.openssl.org/source](https://www.openssl.org/source).
-The OpenSSL project does not distribute the toolkit in binary form itself. www.openssl.org/source
+The OpenSSL project does not distribute the toolkit in binary form itself.
+However, for a large variety of operating systems precompiled versions of the OpenSSL toolkit are available.

+### For Testing and Development

 You can obtain a local copy of the git repository by either cloning it from the original OpenSSL repository at [git.openssl.org](https://git.openssl.org)

 ```bash